Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R1
+MONAI Deploy Workload Manager R1

 ## Functional Requirements

-### [REQ] MWM shall provide a mechanism to develop plugins for discovering applications
+### (FR001) [REQ] MWM SHALL provide a mechanism to develop plugins for discovering applications

-Besides integrating MONAI App Server, MWM shall provide a mechanism to allow users to develop plugins to discover apps registered with an orchestration engine such as Argo.
+Besides integrating MONAI App Server, MWM SHALL provide a mechanism to allow users to develop plugins to discover apps registered with an orchestration engine such as Argo.

 #### Background